Happykiller/lilith_front/README.md

 ## Acknowledgments

-- Special thanks to the NestJS, GraphQL, and TypeScript communities for providing excellent tools and resources.
+- Special thanks to the React, GraphQL, and TypeScript communities for providing excellent tools and resources.

 Happy Planning Poker! 🃏✨